Tilicho Lake Trek- 6 Days for Himalayan Escape

 Caution: There is a high risk of snow-covered paths past Manang, making it impossible to walk further.

-• Trekking Section: Lodges available in Khangsar, Shree Kharka, and Tilicho Base Camp.
-There is no running water at high altitudes, with very limited power.
+• Trekking Section: Lodges available in Khangsar, Shree Kharka, and Tilicho Base Camp on your Manang to Tilicho Base Camp trek.
+There is no running water at high altitudes, with a very limited power supply.

-• Note: No lodge at Tilicho Lake, and it is a day hike from base camp.
+• Note: No lodge exists at Tilicho Lake itself; it is a day hike from the base camp.

 • Warm layers (thermal wear, insulated jacket, gloves, hat)